 Adolescent Health staff work with nine community-based organizations and three clinic-based organizations on the Texas Healthy Adolescent Initiative to improve the overall health and well-being of Texas adolescents (10-24 years of age), increase their protective factors, prepare them with a strong foundation for adult life, and support positive life choices.
 Adolescent Health staff holds quarterly conference calls to provide DSHS oversight and networking opportunities between contractors.
 The Maternal and Child Health Program has engaged community-based organizations in community partner listening sessions to promote maternal and child health and breastfeeding initiatives and to seek stakeholder input about community opportunities and gaps for improving breastfeeding support in local communities across Texas.
-The program hosts a website, SupportFromDayOne.org to support community partners in planning community-based breastfeeding support initiatives.
+The program hosts a website, Support on Support on Support on Support on Support initiatives.